Vasilisdm/front-cover/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>Passionate about coding and Javascript enthousiast!
+<p>Passionate about coding and Javascript enthousiast!<br>
-Keen to meet deadlines by trying to achieve the best result within the given timeframe, with a great eye for details!</p>
+Keen to meet deadlines by trying to achieve the best result within the given timeframe</p>

 <h2>Skills</h2>